Deeply Learning Deep Inelastic Scattering Kinematics: Results

-The comparison of our approach with the classical methods is shown in Figs.~\ref{fig:qtworesolution},\ref{fig:xresolution},\ref{fig:qtwotwod},\ref{fig:xtwod} and summarized in Tab.~\ref{table:resolution}.
-It demonstrates that the DNN-based approach is well suited for the reconstruction of DIS kinematics.
-Specifically, for most of the bins, our approach provides the best resolution as measured by the standard deviation of the logarithmic differences.
+The comparison of the DNN-based approach with the classical methods demonstrates that the DNN-based approach is well suited for the reconstruction of DIS kinematics.
+Specifically, for most of the bins, our approach provides the best resolution as measured by the standard deviation of the logarithmic differences of true and reconstructed variables.
 The better performance of the DNN-based approach in most of the bins is a consequence of using additional available information about the final state.
-In this respect, the DNN-based approach is similar to averaging of the values provided by the classical methods with some weights or to alternative approaches for the same task~\cite{Aggarwal:2012}.
-However, in addition to a better resolution, the reconstruction with the DNN has two important advantages over the classical methods or any simple combination of them.
-First, it enables an extension of the model with various physics observables in the most robust way.
-And second, it allows the use of the desired definition of the kinematic observables, avoiding the intrinsic biases of the other methods.
+In this respect, the DNN-based approach is similar to averaging of the values provided by the classical methods with some weights or to alternative approaches for the same task, e.g. see kinematic fitting in Ref.~\cite{Aggarwal:2012}.
+However, in addition to a better resolution, the reconstruction with the DNN has an important advantage over the classical methods or any simple combination of them.
+It allows to combine the methods without the intrinsic biases of each method and enables an extension of the model with additional physics observables in a robust way. \epjconly{ \FIGxresolution{Distributions of $\log{x}-\log{x_{\rm true}}$ for various reconstruction methods in individual analysis bins.
+For better visibility, the data points for each reconstruction method are connected with straight lines.}